DavidRFerreira/MyPersonalLibrary_iOSApp/README.md

 Although the app is already working with it's basic functionalities, I'm still working on it in order to bring more and new things.

 ## Technologies and Concepts Used
-The data storage is built using the Realm database platform.
-The app can use the Google Books API in order to search and retrieve the book's information.
+The data storage is built using the Realm database platform. <br /> The app can use the Google Books API in order to search and retrieve the book's information.

 To create this app I used: